YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 ```
 python run.py website
 ```
-### Target 6: Test All previous targets on test data
+### Target 6: Test all previous targets (except website) on test data
 Note: For the test run, raw test data is in test/testdata directory.
 ```
 python run.py test
 ```
-Note: To run the test target on DSMLP, need to do port-forwarding as follows:
+Note: To open the website on DSMLP:
+1. Do port-forwarding:
 ```
 kubectl get pods
 ```